 Your dog.
 Take your dog with you.
 Read the Techie Camper guide on how to go camping with dogs, and you’ll be able to bring him/her along without a problem.

 Your bed.
 The key to having a great camping holiday is being comfortable and comfort is paramount when you are trying to catch up some sleep.
 I have found that having the mattress off the floor makes a huge difference and you can pick up relatively cheap stretchers at Kmart.
 We use an air mattress and fill it each morning – an extension cord for the pump to the car has been one of our best camping purchases.
 We also pack a spare air mattress.
 Yes, they come with repair kits but have you ever tried to find the leak on air bed?
 We use proper sheets and open sleeping bags as blankets.
 And bringing your home pillows goes without saying.
+If you can afford it, the best way to be able to sleep in luxury is to use a campervan and create a comfortable sleeping setup.
+OffGridSpot is a great website that goes into detail about all the features that your campervan should have, they even talk about what is the comfiest RV mattress!

 Your chair.
 Our camping experience changed for the better the moment reclining chairs came into our lives.
 Those babies are the most comfortable things you will ever sit in.
 And camping really does involve quite a bit of sitting.
 I invest in sitting.